nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe reaffirmed his unwavering commitment to advancing Buddhist education in Sri Lanka, regardless of the challenges faced.

-He made this declaration during a scholarship award ceremony held at Temple Trees today (24th).
+He made this declaration during a scholarship award ceremony held at Temple Trees yesterday (24).
 At the ceremony, 3,000 scholarships were awarded to assist student monks, Seela Mathas at Piriven and Seela Matha Educational Institutions, and lay students across the country.
 This was part of the “Presidential Scholarship Program” 2024, organized by the President’s Fund under the directives of the President.

 Scholarships are being offered to student monks studying up to the Piriven (Ordinary Level), Seela Matha, and lay students studying up to G.C.E.
 (Ordinary Level).
 An amount of Rs.9, 000 has been directly credited to the accounts of these students, along with the outstanding instalments and future payments will be made monthly in instalments of Rs.3, 000.